AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 How can we prevent this sort of attack?
 The attack is predicated on Chain R *not* accounting for the added weight from reflections.
 Chain R can easily account for that weight, though, with some protocol changes.
 First: the total chain-weight[^total-vs-rel-chain-weight], *including reflections*, can be committed to via a field in the header.
 Based on this field, a headers-only version of the chain can be constructed correctly.
 Full nodes of Chain L can now also validate the claimed weight against the verifiable weight, and a mismatch invalidates the block.
 Second: When such a block is found (where the claimed chain-weight violates the protocol), full nodes can construct a fraud proof.
 Chain R should then confirm the fraud proof (i.e., record it on-chain) and thus prevent the attackers blocks from taking priority and/or gaining reflections.
 Third: Chain R already knows its own headers, and so it only requires the necessary merkle branches to verify the reflections between Chain L and Chain R. This third method provides an additional means of detecting blocks that are invalid due to fraudulent chain-weight claims in the header.

+In the worst case, we would need to *recursively* verify proofs of reflection (those of our own chain, and reflecting chains).
+This overhead is discussed in \autoref{sec:segmented-state} and \autoref{sec:exploiting-seg-state}, and analyzed in \autoref{sec:bandwidth-complexity}.

 [^total-vs-rel-chain-weight]: Instead of the total chain-weight, the change in total chain-weight can be committed to instead.
 These are essentially equivalent.

+\todoDraftOnly{develop ideas around fraud proofs -- or omit}

 #### Step 5.
 Mutual Reflection